 Each of the executive Directors, non-executive Director and independent non-executive Directors has entered into a service contract with the Company on 31 March 2020 for a term of three years.
 For the executive Directors and the non-executive Director, the service contracts, may be terminated by not less than three months' notice in writing served by either party to the other.
-For the independent non-executive Directors, the service contracts may be terminated by not less than one month's notice in writing served by the Company.
+For the independent non-executive Directors, the service contracts may be terminated by not less than one month's notice in writing served by either party to the other.